Trotsijs/quack-quarters-bank/README.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```
-7. Run `php artisan migrate` to create the database tables
+7. Run this command to migrate the database
 ```
 php artisan migrate
 ```

-9. Start server
+9. Start server by running this command
 ```
 php artisan serve
 ```
-10. Run `npm run dev` to compile the assets
+10. Run this command to compile assets
 ```
 npm run dev
 ```